NAGC Doctoral Student Awards

 - An individual may receive this award once.

 - The nominee must be: enrolled in a doctoral-level training program focusing on the education of the gifted and talented, or have been graduated from such a program since January 2013 (some exceptions can be made for international candidates; please contact NAGC if this graduation date affects your eligibility).

 - No more than two nominees from a single university will be given awards in any one year.

-The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2013.
-The award recipient will receive a check and a plaque presented in November 2013 at the NAGC Annual Convention in Indianapolis, Indiana, as well as a one-year membership to NAGC.
+The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
+The award recipient will receive a check and a plaque presented at the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014, as well as a one-year membership to NAGC.